US advises no travel to China, where virus deaths top 200

 The new virus has now infected more people globally than were sickened during the 2002-2003 outbreak of SARS, or severe acute respiratory syndrome, a cousin of the new virus.
 Both are from the coronavirus family, which also includes those that can cause the common cold.

-Associated Press reporters Joe McDonald and Sam McNeil in Beijing, Alexandra Olson in New York, Maria Cheng in London, Jamey Keaten in Geneva, Edith Lederer at the United Nations, Elaine Ganley in Paris, Frank Jordans in Berlin and Mari Yamaguchi in Tokyo contributed to this report.
+Associated Press journalists Joe McDonald and Sam McNeil in Beijing, Maria Cheng in London, Jamey Keaten in Geneva, Edith Lederer at the United Nations, Elaine Ganley in Paris, Frank Jordans in Berlin and Mari Yamaguchi in Tokyo contributed to this report.

-This story corrects the number of cases in China that have been cured and discharged to 171, not 596.